malguesh/android-minesweeper/README.md

 # android-minesweeper
-Reproduction of a Minesweeper in Android
+This is reproduction of a basic Minesweeper in Android.